Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Introduction

 \item \textbf{T2: Agent-Supervised Tool Adaptation} (\S\ref{subsub:t2_math}, \S\ref{subsec:agent_output_as_signal_for_tool}): The agent remains fixed while its tools are adapted using signals derived from the agent’s outputs.
 This paradigm includes reward-driven retriever tuning, adaptive rerankers, search subagents, and memory-update modules trained to better support the frozen agent.

 \end{itemize}

-It is worth noting that these four strategies are not mutually exclusive: state-of-the-art systems increasingly combine multiple adaptation paradigms to achieve optimal performance~\cite{guo2025deepseek,zhang2025nemotron,mei2025ai}.
-For instance, a deep research system might employ T1-style retrieval tools (pre-trained dense retrievers), T2-style adaptive search agents (trained via frozen LLM feedback), and A1-style reasoning agents (fine-tuned with execution feedback) in a cascaded architecture~\cite{xu2025comprehensive}.
+\textbf{These four strategies overlap in practice; we treat them as a working classification.} When a method simultaneously modifies both the agent and a tool, we assign it to the paradigm corresponding to its \emph{dominant locus of optimization} and note the secondary component explicitly.
+Current leading systems combine multiple paradigms.
+A deep research system may employ T1-style retrieval tools (pre-trained dense retrievers), T2-style adaptive search agents (trained via frozen LLM feedback), and A1-style reasoning agents (fine-tuned with execution feedback) in a cascaded architecture~\cite{guo2025deepseek,zhang2025nemotron,mei2025ai,xu2025comprehensive}.

-In \S \ref{sec:comparison}, we further emphasize that the choice among these paradigms involves fundamental trade-offs along several dimensions.
-(1) \textbf{Cost and flexibility}: Agent adaptation (A1/A2) typically requires substantial computational resources for training billion-parameter models but offers maximal flexibility, while tool adaptation (T1/T2) optimizes external components at lower cost but may be constrained by the frozen agent's capabilities~\cite{jiang2025s3,zhou2025memento}.
-(2) \textbf{Generalization}: T1 tools trained on broad data distributions often generalize well across agents and tasks~\cite{wang2024learning,yu2023augmentation}, whereas A1 methods may overfit to specific environments unless carefully regularized~\cite{gehring2025rlefgroundingcodellms}.
-(3) \textbf{Modularity}: T2 approaches enable independent tool upgrades without agent retraining~\cite{hao2023toolkengpt,zhou2025memento}, facilitating continuous system improvement, while A1/A2 methods may suffer from catastrophic forgetting when adapting to new tasks.
+The choice among these paradigms involves trade-offs along several dimensions (\S \ref{sec:comparison}).
+(1) \textbf{Cost and flexibility}: Agent adaptation (A1/A2) requires substantial computational resources for training billion-parameter models but offers broad flexibility, while tool adaptation (T1/T2) optimizes external components at lower cost but is constrained by the frozen agent's capabilities~\cite{jiang2025s3,zhou2025memento}.
+(2) \textbf{Generalization}: T1 tools trained on broad data distributions generalize well across agents and tasks~\cite{wang2024learning,yu2023augmentation}, whereas A1 methods may overfit to specific environments unless carefully regularized~\cite{gehring2025rlefgroundingcodellms}.
+(3) \textbf{Modularity}: T2 approaches enable independent tool upgrades without agent retraining~\cite{hao2023toolkengpt,zhou2025memento}, while A1/A2 methods risk catastrophic forgetting when adapted to new tasks.

-\textbf{Scope and contributions.} This paper provides the first comprehensive taxonomy of adaptation strategies for agentic AI, systematically organizing recent advances across agent adaptation (A1, A2) and tool adaptation (T1, T2).
-We offer several key contributions:

-\begin{itemize} \item A unified conceptual framework that clarifies the associations and distinctions between adaptation paradigms and their underlying principles (Figure~\ref{fig:taxo}). \item Detailed technical surveys of representative methods within each category, documenting their training objectives, architectural choices, and empirical performance across diverse benchmarks. \item Systematic comparison of adaptation strategies along dimensions of cost, flexibility, generalization capability, and modularity. \item Demonstrating how adaptation strategies are tailored to domain applications, spanning deep research, software development, computer use, and drug discovery (\S\ref{sec:applications_and_existing_works}).